fieldtrip/website/development/integration.md

 We use a [webdav server](https://download.fieldtriptoolbox.org) to distribute the software releases and tutorial data.

-## Ftp - obsolete
+## FTP - obsolete

-We used the DCCN [download server](https://download.fieldtriptoolbox.org/) to distribute the software releases and tutorial data.
+In the past we used an FTP server to distribute the software releases and tutorial data.

 ## Bugzilla - obsolete